 If you want to show your logo in your store's footer (top, left corner), make sure you check the Show logo in footer option.
 Then upload your Logo image (again, we recommend a 400 x 200px .png file) as well as an Inverted logo image (which will heighten logo visibility against very dark or very light slideshow images).

 With Launch, you can add three optional types of content to your footer: Menus, Social media links, and Rich text.
 You can add up to four content blocks here (in the example above, we've added two menus, one social media links, and one rich text).
 Just click Add content and choose the one you want to add.
 Setting up the blocks is very intuitive—just follow the prompts!

 The top section of your home page is your store's most valuable real estate.
-To make the most of it, merchants often use a Slideshow to showcase their deals and top-selling products (to be clear, with Launch, your slideshow doesn't have to go at the top of your page, it's just a popular choice!).
+To make the most of it, merchants often use a Slideshow to showcase their deals and top-selling products.
 To display a slideshow on your homepage, simply click the Enable checkbox under the Slideshow section.
 You'll be able to prepare up to six slides, each with unique images, messaging, and calls-to-action.

 Once you've switched on the slideshow by clicking Enable, you can start customizing the layout and transitions of your slides.

 Launch's slideshow comes with two Layout options: Full width (which spans the width of the browser, but not the height) and Full window (which will expand into the navigation area).
 Select the layout you want to use from the dropdown menu.

 You can also choose between having your slides Slide horizontally or Fade in and out under Transition.
 If you would like your slides to transition automatically, check the Auto rotate between slides box.
 (If you don't check it, users will still be able to scroll through slides manually using the left and right arrows at the edge of the slideshow.)